eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/configure_builtins.md

 ---
-title: Customizing Builtin Components
+title: How to Configure Built-in Components
-description: References - Pluggable Resources
+description: Reference - Configuring Pluggable Resources
 ---
 In a multi-agent system, agents will have vastly different needs.
+For example, system prompts can be vague or preciese, or you may want to use a variety of LLM models.

-This may be as simple as choosing a different system prompt, or as complex as using a different LLM model.
-Eidolon allows you to specify this customization without ever needing to jump into code.
-What's more, it also allows you to override deeply nested configuration as well as define custom resources to use as templates.
+Eidolon allows you to configure agents without ever needing to jump into code.
+You can override deeply nested configuration default, as well as define new custom resources to use as templates.

 ## Why
 LLM applications require a ton of tweaking 🔨.
 Jumping into code for each and every code means this fiddling is slower